Frequently Asked Questions

-Kong is an API gateway.
+Kong is an API gateway and platform.
 That means it is a form of middleware between computing clients and your API-based applications.
 Kong easily and consistently extends the features of your APIs.
 Some of the popular features deployed through Kong include authentication, security, traffic control, serverless, analytics & monitoring, request/response transformations and logging.

 Why use Kong?

-Compared to other API gateways, Kong has many important advantages that are not found in the market today.
+Compared to other API gateways and platforms, Kong has many important advantages that are not found in the market today.
 Choose Kong to ensure your API gateway platform is:

 - Radically Extensible